-Naidu to meet Deve Gowda, Kumaraswamy in Bengaluru today
+Chandrababu Naidu dubs meeting with Deve Gowda as 'an initial exercise to unite opposition parties'

-Bengaluru, Nov 8: Telugu Desam Party supremo and Andhra Pradesh Chief Minister N Chandrababu Naidu, who is trying to unite opposition parties to take on BJP in the Lok Sabha elections next year, will meet former Prime Minister H D Deve Gowda and Karnataka Chief Minister H D Kumaraswamy on Thursday.
+Bengaluru, Nov 8: In the run-up to the next year's Lok Sabha elections, Telugu Desam Party supremo and Andhra Pradesh Chief Minister N Chandrababu Naidu, who is trying to unite opposition parties to take on BJP, met former Prime Minister H D Deve Gowda and Karnataka Chief Minister H D Kumaraswamy on Thursday.

 Naidu's meeting with the JD(S) supremo comes in the backdrop of Congress-JD(S) coalition resolving to contest the 2019 Lok Sabha elections together against the BJP, buoyed by the victory in the bypolls.